tayloraswift/jpeg/examples/README.md

     ])
 ```

-Next, we create an empty spectral image using the `.init(size:layout:metadata:quanta:)` initializer.
+Next, we create an empty spectral image using the `init(size:layout:metadata:quanta:)` initializer.
 For the quantum values, we use the quanta from the original image, multiplied by 3, reflecting an increase in quantization, and therefore compression.
 We don’t scale the quantum for the DC coefficient, since posterizing the base colors of an image is a lot more noticable than dropping a few AC coefficients.
 It is important that we clamp the scaled quantum values to the range `0 ...
 255`, since the `ycc8` color format stores quantum values as 8-bit unsigned integers.

 ```swift
 var recompressed:JPEG.Data.Spectral<JPEG.Common> = .init(